turbot/steampipe-plugin-alicloud/docs/tables/alicloud_compute_zone.md

 # Table: alicloud_compute_zone

-When you call this operation, only a list of zones and some resource information related to each zone is returned.
-If you want to query instance types and disk categories that are available for purchase in a specified zone, we recommend that you call the DescribeAvailableResource operation.
+You can call this operation to query available Alibaba Cloud zones.

 ## Examples